CocoaPods/CocoaPods/README.md

 [Blog](http://blog.cocoapods.org) | The CocoaPods blog.
 [Mailing List](http://groups.google.com/group/cocoapods) | Feel free to ask any kind of question.
 [Documentation](http://docs.cocoapods.org) | Everything you want to know about CocoaPods.
-[Changelog](https://github.com/CocoaPods/CocoaPods/blob/master/CHANGELOG.md) | See the changes introduced by each CocoaPods version.
+[Changelog](https://github.com/CocoaPods/CocoaPods/blob/master/CHANGELOG.md) | See the changes introduced in each CocoaPods version.
-[New Pods RSS](http://feeds.cocoapods.org/new-pods.rss) | Don't miss any new Pod.
+[New Pods RSS](http://feeds.cocoapods.org/new-pods.rss) | Don't miss any new Pods.

 ## Projects

-CocoaPods is composed by the following projects:
+CocoaPods is composed of the following projects:

 | Status | Project | Description | Info |
 | :----- | :------ | :--- | :--- |